 Febrile seizures affect about one in twenty children at some point during early childhood.
 It is most common between 6 months to 5 years of age.
 Febrile seizures are very frightening for parents, but it is also usually completely harmless.
 Fever chills are also common in young children and sometimes it can be difficult to distinguish fever chills from febrile seizures.

 Febrile seizure – loss of consciousness

-When a child experiences febrile seizures, the child loses consciousness, often becomes stiff, and their eyes roll back.
+When a child experiences febrile seizures, they lose consciousness, often become stiff, and their eyes roll back.
 Arms and legs twitch or jerk and sometimes the child defecates or wets themselves.
-A parent’s immediate reaction is almost always “my child is dying now”.
-But the fact is, most seizures end after 1-2 minutes.
+A parent’s immediate reaction is almost always, “my child is dying”.
+But the fact is, most seizures end spontaneously after 1-2 minutes.